NemesisCFx/NemesisCFx.github.io/README.md

 ## Projects

 ### The Phantom Diaries: The Spectral Train
+A first-person, horror escape room experience built in Unreal Engine 5, focused on immersive, atmospheric, story-driven gameplay, player interaction, and puzzle systems.
+Players explore a haunted 1920's steam train, uncovering narrative elements at their own pace through environmental storytelling and interactions.

+As a solo developer, I designed and implemented core gameplay systems including inventory management, interactive objects, UI systems, and scripted events such as jumpscares and enemy quick-time encounters.
+The project places a strong emphasis on atmosphere, player agency, and tension-building through both mechanics and level design.

 - **Role:** Solo Developer
 - **Engine:** Unreal Engine 5 (C++ & Blueprints)
 - **Project Type:** Solo Portfolio Project